COVID-19 Overview: Testing

 - COVID-19 Variants

-- Which of the following statements is FALSE regarding COVID-19 vaccines in the U.S.?
+- Which of the following statements is false regarding COVID-19 vaccines in the U.S.?

 - COVID-19 Diagnosis